carlosb/numerical-methods/README.md

 # Description
-This is a collection of various numerical methods implemented in Python
+This is a collection of various numerical methods implemented in Python.
+Every method is implemented using Numpy arrays.
+The intention of this package is for anyone who wants to have simple and concices implementation of various different numerical methods.

 # Root finding methods
 - Bisection